DASpringate/Rkoans/README.md

 ```

-Don't install Rkoans as a package because you will need access to some of the folders within as you work through the koans.
+_Don't install Rkoans as a package because you will need access to some of the folders within as you work through the koans._

 ## Studying the koans

-To start learning R through the Rkoans, first load Rkoans (see above), then enter:
+To start learning R using the Rkoans, first load Rkoans (see above), then enter:

 ```r